atharva97/Email2Jira-Pusher-AI-Agent/README.md

 ## 🛠️ How It Works

-1. Runs every 5 minutes using n8n's schedule node
+1. Runs every 5 minutes using n8n's schedule node (Can customize in the "Schedule Trigger" node)
-2. Fetches latest 50 Gmail messages
+2. Fetches latest 50 Gmail messages (Can customize in the "Gmail" node)
 3. For each email:
    - Extracts subject and body
    - Sends to your chosen LLM for natural language parsing